Northern Rock: Location

 The bank was based on a large site at the Regent Centre in Gosforth, Newcastle upon Tyne called Northern Rock House.
 It had customer contact centre operations at both North of England House in Doxford International Business Park in Sunderland and at its head office.
 The bank developed a site at Rainton Bridge, which it sold to Npower.

 Gosforth site

-Northern Rock completed the redevelopment of the Gosforth site, Northern Rock House, in the 2000s, which saw the development some new buildings as well as the demolition of their original 1960s tower block during Spring 2006.
+Northern Rock commissioned its original tower block on the Gosforth site, Northern Rock House, in the 1960s.
+The original building was demolished during Spring 2006.
 A new tower block, simply known as The Tower, was completed in November 2008, originally intended to create 1500 jobs, and act as the main entrance and focal point of the company headquarters.
 The local council, Newcastle City Council, purchased the building for £22 million, and leased it to a green support services company, Eaga (now Carillion Energy), as it was surplus to the bank's requirements at the time.

-The Kielder and Prudhoe buildings of the Gosforth site were completed in the early 1990s, behind which lies the distinctive glass-fronted Alnwick building.
-The main Atrium reception is adjacent to this, opening out onto Baker Street, a large covered atrium that housed a restaurant, shop and on-site branch.
-A number of other buildings, all named after North-Eastern castles are joined to Baker Street.